X-wing fighter: Merchandise and licensing

-Lego also released numerous X-wing models, including a 76-piece miniature X-wing/TIE advanced kit, a 263-piece X-wing (1999/2002), a 563-piece X-wing kit with Yoda's Hut (2004), a 437-piece X-Wing (2006), a 560-piece X-wing (2012), a 730-piece X-wing (2018), and a 474-piece Luke Skywalker's X-wing Fighter (2021).
-A 1,304-piece "Ultimate Collector's" model was released in 2000.
-A new "Ultimate Collector's" model with 1,559 pieces was released in 2013.
+Lego also released numerous X-wing models, ranging from a 76-piece miniature X-wing/TIE advanced kit to a 1,304-piece "Ultimate Collector's" model.
 In 2019, the Lego Group's annual Christmas gift to employees was a 1,038-piece Christmas X-wing, which also included Yoda's igloo and a sleigh.
 In addition to the original T-65 X-wing, Lego has released several models of the newer T-70 X-wing.
-These include the black/orange Poe's X-wing Fighter (2015), the gray/blue Resistance X-wing Fighter (2016) and orange/white Poe Dameron's X-wing Fighter (2020), as well as several small mini-scale versions.

 X-wings also appear in numerous Star Wars games and Expanded Universe stories.
 The player pilots an X-wing in the Atari Star Wars game.
 It is also a playable ship in numerous LucasArts games, and is the eponymous vessel in the first of several space combat simulator games.
 Both the Rebel Assault and Rebel Assault II rail shooters include X-wing levels, and X-wing squadrons are controllable units in the Rebellion and Empire at War strategy games.
 Decipher and Wizards of the Coast published X-wing and X-wing-related cards for the Star Wars Customizable Card Game and Star Wars Trading Card Game, respectively.
 Michael A. Stackpole and Aaron Allston wrote the X-wing novel series that focuses on the X-wing pilots of Rogue Squadron and Wraith Squadron, the former expanding the story of pilots like Wedge Antilles who appear in the films.
 Dark Horse Comics has also published an X-Wing Rogue Squadron series.
 In 2012, Fantasy Flight Games released the Star Wars: X-Wing Miniatures Game featuring several pilots and variations of the ship.
 The X-wing also included in its Star Wars: Armada miniatures game and Star Wars: Rebellion board game.